Directed by: Alain Deruelle (as A.W. Steeve)/Olivier Mathot (uncredited)/Julio Pérez Tabernero (uncredited)

 Other than that, nothing much happens for a while.
 That is, until they (for some reason) take the kid to some deserted locale in the Outback (!?!?) that is “just on the border of cannibal country.”

 Uh…really?
 How many countries have this sort of thing just laying about?
-(This was filmed in Spain, but I doubt that there are this many obviously Caucasian cannibals in Spain.)
+(This was filmed in Spain, so apparently there are a lot of Spanish cannibals.)

 Naturally, their contact/driver gets carried off by the cannibals to be stripped, bled and eaten in a fairly graphic scene.
 Also naturally, one of the crooks rapes the wife of the guy who is taking them in.
 ‘Cause that’s just what you do…apparently.